JiHong88/suneditor/README.md

 // Gets the contents of the suneditor editor.getContents();

+// Gets a list of images uploaded to the editor editor.getImagesInfo();

 // Inserts an HTML element or HTML string or plain string at the current cursor position editor.insertHTML('<img src="http://suneditor.com/sample/img/sunset.jpg">');